berrutti/beatmatcher/README.md

 ## License

-Beatmatcher - A desktop app for practicing beat matching.
+beatmatcher - A desktop app for practicing beat matching.
 Copyright (C) 2026 Matias Berrutti

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.